cloudfoundry-attic/cf-openstack-validator/docs/extensions.md

 end
 ```

-If you now run the tests with `BOSH_OPENSTACK_VALIDATOR_SKIP_CLEANUP=true`, it will not clean up the security group and you will see output similar to:
+If you now run the tests with `--skip-cleanup`, it will not clean up the security group and you will see output similar to:
 ```
 ...
 Finished in 3.28 seconds (files took 0.27329 seconds to load)